Cyber Insurance Broker for Liability And Data Protection in Hong Kong

 - Media & Payment Card Liability

-If you are in business, and you are connected to the internet at any time, your business is at risk It is not about if you are attacked, it is about when you are attacked.
+If you are in business, and you are connected to the internet at any time, your business is at risk.
+It is not about if you are attacked, it is about when you are attacked.
 Hackers do not discriminate and no business is immune.
-You should consider transferring this risk with a cyber insurance policy to protect your business if the worst thing happens.
+You should consider transferring this risk with a cyber insurance and data breach response policy to protect your business if the worst thing happens.

 What Does Cyber Insurance Not Cover?

-Most policies have important exclusions that can have a material impact on your coverages.
+Most cyber crime insurance policies have important exclusions that can have a material impact on your coverages.
 Some common examples include:

-- Security Standards Exclusion - You may be denied coverage for a breach if you fail to maintain security standards common in your industry
+- Security Standards Exclusion - You may be denied a data breach response policy if you fail to maintain security standards common in your industry

 - Bodily Injury & Property Damage